haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/project/bitbucket-integration.md

   - Setup
 ---

-Use the Bitbucket integration to automatically build and deploy an environment when you push new code to Bitbucket.
+Use the Bitbucket集成 to automatically build and deploy an environment when you push new code to Bitbucket.
 This integration synchronizes your Bitbucket repository with your {{site.data.var.ece}} account.

 For Pro projects **created before October 23, 2017**, this integration works on Integration environments _only_.
 You must [request an upgrade]({{ page.baseurl }}/cloud/trouble/pro-env-management.html) before you can use this integration on Staging and Production environments.